-Parameters entries - A list of header name-value pairs, as would be passed to httpolice.Response.
+Parameters entries - A list of header name-value pairs, as would be passed to httpolice.Request or httpolice.Response.
 It will be modified in-place by removing all names that start with a colon (:).

 Returns A dictionary of the removed pseudo-headers.